lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 users_list = list(User.objects.all())
 ```

-Binding a variable name to the type of data it contains is often a bad idea, especially when you
+Indicating a type of data that a variable contains is often a bad idea, especially when you deal with
-work with dynamic languages.
-In cases when it is very necessary to note that the object is a container data type,
+dynamic languages, such as Python.
+In cases when it is very necessary to note that the object is a
-it is enough to simply indicate the name of the variable in the plural:
+container data type, it is enough to simply indicate the name of the variable in the plural:

 ```pyhon
 users = User.objects.all()